New for 2020

 The kitchen with dining table for four.

-Newly installed kitchen which is very well equipped with double electric oven & hob, microwave, dishwasher, fridge & freezer.
+Beautifully appointed, newly-installed, country kitchen which is very well equipped with double electric oven & hob, microwave, fridge & freezer.

 Situated on the first floor is a large bedroom with newly appointed bathroom next door.

-Bedroom 1 - king size bed and single bed.
+Bedroom 1 - double bed and single bed.
 Family bathroom adjacent to bedroom.

 Situated on the second floor is a another large bedroom with en suite shower.

-Bedroom 2 - kind size bed and single bed.
+Bedroom 2 - double and single bed.
 En suite shower room

 Traditional Victorian shared cottage garden to the front of the property with gravelled terraces & garden furniture.